The tree packing conjecture for trees of almost linear maximum degree: The proof of the main theorem

 \subsection{Constants}

 Recall that we are given $D_0$, $d$ and $\deltnonspanning$.
-Throughout Sections~\ref{sec:theproof}--\ref{sec:StageG}, we shall use the following constants satisfying the following hierarchy, where the numbers $D_0$, $\LF$, $\LE$, $\LD$, $\LC$ and $D$ are integers and the remaining constants are positive real numbers:
+Throughout Sections~\ref{sec:theproof}--\ref{sec:StageG}, we shall use the following constants satisfying the following hierarchy, where the numbers $D_0$, $\LF$, $\LE$, $\LD$, $\LC$ and $D$ are integers and the remaining constants are positive real numbers (we will describe how to calculate these constants at the end of this subsection):